 When it comes to creating a successful relationship between customers and suppliers, following the LAER model will help both parties to reach their mutual goals and optimize the best customer engagement experience.

-We believe that every company, from start-up to giant, should follow and understand the customer lifecycles to drive more revenue and expand brand awareness.
+We believe that every company, from start-ups to giants, should follow and understand the customer lifecycles to drive more revenue and expand brand awareness.

 - The LAER Model and Customer Success – Smartkarrot